momentohq/momento-node-redis-client/README.md

 [![project stability](https://momentohq.github.io/standards-and-practices/badges/project-stability-alpha.svg)](https://github.com/momentohq/standards-and-practices/blob/main/docs/momento-on-github.md)

-# Momento Node.js Redis Client
+# Momento Node.js Redis compatiblity client

 ## What and why?

-This project provides a Momento-backed implementation of [@redis/client](https://github.com/redis/node-redis) The goal is to provide a drop-in replacement for [@redis/client](https://github.com/redis/node-redis) so that you can use the same code with either a Redis server or with Momento serverless cache!
+This project provides a Momento-backed implementation of [@redis/client](https://github.com/redis/node-redis) The goal is to provide a drop-in replacement for [@redis/client](https://github.com/redis/node-redis) so that you can use the same code with either a Redis server or with the Momento Cache service!

 You can use Momento as your cache engine for any node.js frameworks that support a redis-backed cache, such as [Express.js](https://github.com/expressjs/express).
 See the [Examples](#examples) section for more info.